weincoder/IntroductionProgramCourse/README.md

 # TypeOfVariablesPython
-This is a pretty introduction to variables in python
+This is a pretty introduction to python